“What Do You Do?”

 - Develop your own Real Conversation Starter.
 It’s a quick and simple description of your job that anyone can relate to.

-- Review ACS’s Careers in Chemistry descriptions to get ideas on how to speak broadly about different chemistry fields.
+- Review career descriptions on College to Career to get ideas on how to speak broadly about different chemistry fields.

 - Make Everyday Connections to Chemistry using suggestions to tie your profession to current events and everyday life.